aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Using what we have learned,
 let's add implementations to our remaining three `predicate`s.
+Replace the remaining three `predicate`s with the following code.

 <!-- !test check remaining correctness predicates -->
 ```dafny